Estanislao Medina Huesca

-Estanislao Medina Huesca (born 1990) is a writer from Equatorial Guinea.
+Estanislao Medina Huesca (born 1990) is an Equatorial Guinean writer.
 He was born in Malabo, and studied in Malabo, Segovia and Madrid.
-Medina Huesca has written several books, including Barlock: Los hijos del gran búho, El albino Micó and Suspéh: Memorias de un expandillero.
+Medina has written several books, including Barlock: Los hijos del gran búho, El albino Micó and Suspéh: Memorias de un expandillero.
 In 2021, he was named by Granta magazine as one of the twenty-five best young writers under the age of thirty-five (35) in the Spanish language.
-He was part of a delegation of 14 representatives of "African Literature" at the 18th Fliven event He has also been awarded with the AEGLE Miguel de Cervantes Literary Prize.
+He was part of a delegation of 14 representatives of "African Literature" at the 18th Fliven event.
+He has also been awarded with the AEGLE Miguel de Cervantes Literary Prize.